|

-Award.
-Coupled with the Caesar Award for prowess on the gameboard
+the Sportsmanship Award.
+Coupled with Caesar honors for prowess

-and our GM of the Year Award which honors those who sacrifice
+on the gameboard and our GM of the Year Award which honors those

 Doubtless there are many more good sports at WBC than those

-by WBC GMs for outstanding sportsmanship and further reduce their
+by WBC GMs or other observers for outstanding sportsmanship and

-number by selecting only the most fervent endorsements.
-These
+further reduce their number by selecting only the most fervent

-of sportsmanship that we should all aspire to.
-These folks are the ones
+that we should all aspire to.
+These folks are the ones that make

-that make it all bearable for our GMs and contribute most to the friendly
+it bearable for our GMs and attractive to our members by contributeing

 Nominations